bcgov/entity/rfcs/rfc-cloud-events-for-name-request.md

 subscriber.
 This new subscriber will subscribe to the `nr.events` subject and will update SOLR indexes the same way the previous process did when a NR state change message that requires a SOLR index update is received.

+### Integration Point 5 - SBC-Auth NR Events Subscriber

+A new subscriber may need to be created to listen for the `nr.events` subject to process NR state change messages.
+Note that it may not be necessary to create a new subscriber if the subscriber used in integration point 2 will be used to process multiple message types.  i.e. payment completed and NR state change messages.

+The details of what will the subscriber will do with a NR state change message is has not been decided at this point in time.
+The Entities or the Relationships team will be implementing this subscriber.

 # Drawbacks

 Event publishing or consumption may not happen in a timely enough matter in particular scenarios.